 Cardamom is a member of the ginger plant family, just like turmeric and galangal.
 Everything in the ginger family offers wonderful remedies the heaviness of spring.

 Homage to Ginger!
 In my book, Ginger is the king daddy of spices.
 Ginger’s benefits are celebrated worldwide and include improving digestion, circulation and immunity while reducing inflammation and nausea.
 Ginger breaks up congestion and burns toxins.
 Add fresh ginger to teas, juices and pretty much any vegetable or meat dish.

 We can’t mention powerhouse spices without mentioning Turmeric.
-Turmeric is said to invigorate and move the blood as well as stimulate blood formation.
-Turmeric is the sun in a bottle.
-When you ingest turmeric, you bring the solar quality to your blood.
+Turmeric is said to invigorate and move the blood, especially in the brain.
+When you ingest turmeric, you bring the solar quality into your blood.
 A small dose is said to support liver and blood cleansing.
-Turmeric also has anti-inflammatory properties.
-Use it in broths, teas, curry dishes and to spice up vegetables.
-It is important to note that Turmeric is not absorbed well unless taken with a healthy oil (ghee or coconut oil are my favorites).
-For best results, cook the Turmeric into ghee before using.
-The Cork Cancer Research Centre's test results show that turmeric can kill gullet (throat) cancer cells in 24 hours.
-India has one of the lowest rates of gullet (throat) cancer in the world.
-Could it be due to their daily intake of Turmeric?
+Turmeric is known for its powerful anti-inflammatory properties.
+Use it in broths, teas, curry dishes and any dish that contains dairy.
+Turmeric is very helpful in the digestion of dairy.
+It is important to note that Turmeric is not absorbed well unless is it cooked into a healthy oil (preferable cultured ghee)